albar965/littlenavmap/README.txt

 A widely configurable map display using the OpenStreetMap as a background map is only one option of many online or included offline maps.

+Navigraph provides updates for all navigation data.
+A cycle 1707 database is included.

 It supports approach and departure procedures, offers several automatic flight plan calculation options and multiple export formats like GFP, GPX, RTE, FLP and FMS as well as drag and drop flight plan editing on the map.